The Albert Palace

 The Albert Palace was a large building located in Battersea, in the borough of Wandsworth, London.
 It faced, and formed a backdrop to the lake in Battersea Park, and was a re-erection of an iron and glass structure, like The Crystal Palace of 1851, which had partly housed the Dublin International Exhibition of 1865.

-In 1882, a company was created to dismantle the temporary structure in Ireland, ship it to London and re-site it on Prince of Wales Road (now known as Prince of Wales Drive, London).
+In 1882, a company, the Albert Palace Association Limited, was created to dismantle the temporary structure in Ireland, ship it to London and re-site it on Prince of Wales Road (now known as Prince of Wales Drive, London).

 Building

 The main building fronted Prince of Wales Road and was of glass with an iron frame.
 The south side, along what is now Lurline Gardens, was built of brick, faced with Bath stone and Portland stone which had come from the old Law Courts at Westminster, demolished in 1883 after the opening of the new Royal Courts of Justice on the Strand.

-The central part of the finished palace consisted of a 473-foot nave with a central ‘apse’ for an orchestra.
+The central part of the finished palace consisted of a 473-foot nave with a central 'apse' for an orchestra.
 The Connaught Hall Concert Room at the west end and a tea room to the east increased the total length to about 675 feet.

 The interior was decorated with the assistance of the designer and decorative artist, Christopher Dresser.

 Gardens

-Plans were made to extend the palace’s gardens westwards and a piece of land was acquired from the Commissioners for £10,000 extending to what is now Forfar Road and down to Battersea Park Road on the south.
+Plans were made to extend the palace’s gardens westwards and a piece of land was acquired from the Commissioners of Works and Public Buildings for £10,000, extending to what is now Forfar Road and down to Battersea Park Road on the south.
 This is the site now occupied by York Mansions and the former Battersea Polytechnic.
 The land had originally been leased to Lloyd, Bogue & Allin for building houses, but only the roads had been laid out.
 The site extended to just over ten acres.

 The gardens were designed by Sir Edward Lee with further terraces to the north beside the main Prince of Wales Road entrance.
 The gardens included fountains, a conservatory and a bandstand.

 Grand opening and exhibitions

-A Grand Opening took place on 6 June 1885 with a concert in the Connaught Hall.
+A grand opening took place on 6 June 1885 with a concert in the Connaught Hall.
 The day was wet so the 5,000 visitors mostly fell back on the indoor amusements – exhibition stands, aquarium, picture-gallery, refreshment rooms and bars.

 Throughout the autumn and winter of 1885 the permanent orchestra and organist gave concerts with, as an added attraction, the Viennese Ladies Orchestra.
 Cat shows, bird shows and flower shows were also held, and for his ‘Indian Village’ Arthur Lasenby Liberty brought to The Albert Palace silk spinners and weavers, carpet makers, metal workers, sandalwood carvers, embroiderers, a sitar maker, singers, dancers, jugglers and snake-charmers from India.

 In the gardens to the west, now occupied by York Mansions, crowd pullers included the diving bell, gymnastic displays and ballooning.